EdwardR1/ReactNativeScripts/README.md

 # React Native Scripts

-## Two scripts
+## Scripts to speed up process.

 *Android Rename Package*

+    Key usage if `expo eject` returns an incorrect package.
-    Will ask for new package information.
-Program will execute the necessary updates and change references to the correct package.
+    Program will request for a new package name.
+    Program will replace and update the references.

 *Version Update*

+    Key usage right before publishing react-native app, with a requirement of an updated build number.
     Will ask for new Version Name.
     Program will increment the version code and replace the version name.